Skip to main content

 Sending Messages to SyncHive

-1. Creating your API
+1. Setup your Webhook API endpoint

 To start, create an API endpoint for your Connector to receive webhooks from Shopify.
 Use a structure like the example below.